 Many Kea DHCP users use ISC packages, so we want to let everyone know that we will be cleaning up some older repositories on Cloudsmith.Read post

 ISC has operated F-Root, one of the world’s thirteen root name servers, since 1994.
 We have this service deployed around the world in 55 locations to offer fast, reliable access even in otherwise underserved parts of the world.
 We have well over a thousand peers.
 F-Root is supported with the help of multi-year donations in kind from many service providers and other Internet organizations.
-We partner with Regional Internet Registries, including LACNIC, APNIC, and AfriNIC, and many local sponsors to deploy F-Root all over the globe, with hosting services provided by Equinix and others, transit bandwidth donated by NTT, Hurricane, Telia, Cogent and AboveNet.
-Cisco, Juniper and Arbor Networks have all donated hardware for F-root too.
+We partner with regional Internet registries, including LACNIC, APNIC, and AfriNIC, and many local sponsors to deploy F-Root all over the globe, with hosting services provided by Equinix and others, and transit bandwidth donated by NTT, Hurricane, Telia, Cogent, and AboveNet.
+Cisco, Juniper, and Arbor Networks have all donated hardware for F-Root too.

-We demonstrate these values in the information we make available about F-root: where our servers are, how to talk to us about peering, or adding an F-root site of your own.
-Third party services such as dnsmon also make it possible for anyone, anywhere to see how we’re doing.
+We demonstrate these values in the information we make available about F-Root: where our servers are and how to talk to us about peering or adding an F-Root site of your own.
+Third-party services such as dnsmon also make it possible for anyone, anywhere to see how we’re doing.